 Recipe by iq5203

-"I took the idea of wrapping beef in pastry from the traditional beef Wellington to make a simpler dish with the kick of fennel and chile.
+"I took the idea of wrapping beef in pastry from the traditional beef Wellington to make a simpler dish with the kick of fennel seeds and cayenne.
 I serve these with tomato sauce."

 Hmm.
 None of these ingredients are on sale today.